Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 To state the transverse decomposition results, we make some notations as follows.
 Given a folding/unfolding sequence $(G_s)_s$, we pass to a subsequence so that all $G_s$ are isomorphic graphs and we take a fixed isomorphism from $G=G_0$ to $G_s$.
 Denote by $e_s$ the edge of $G_s$ identified to $e$ in $G$ by the isomorphism.
 Then, for a length measure $\ell$ on the limiting tree $T$ of a folding sequence $(G_s)_{s \ge 0}$, we denote by $\ell_s$ the induced length measure on $G_s$ under the isomorphism $\cL(T) \cong \cL((G_s)_{s \ge 0})$ given in \Cref{thm:NPR-foldingsequence}.
 Also, for $e_s \in G_s$, we write $\ell(e_s):=\ell_s(e_s)$.
 Similarly, for a current $\mu$ on the legal lamination $\Lambda$ of an unfolding sequence $(G_s)_{s \le 0}$, we denote by $\mu_s$ the induced current on $G_s$ under the isomorphism $\calC(\Lambda) \cong \calC((G_s)_{s \le 0})$ given in \Cref{thm:NPR-unfoldingsequence}.
 We also write $\mu(e_s):=\mu_s(e_s)$ for $e_s \in G_s$.

 Now, we state the Transverse Decomposition theorems and give another proof of the existence of such a decomposition.
 The original proofs are given in \cite[Theorems 4.7, 5.6]{NPR2014}.

-\begin{theorem}[Transverse Decomposition theorem for a Folding sequence] Let $(G_s)_{s \ge 0}$ be a reduced folding sequence with limiting tree $T$ and distinct ergodic length measures $\ell^1, \ldots, \ell^k$.
+\begin{theorem}[Transverse Decomposition theorem for a Folding sequence] Let $(G_s)_{s \ge 0}$ be a reduced folding sequence with limiting tree $T$ and let $\ell^1, \ldots, \ell^k$ be the collection of all the distinct (up to scale) ergodic length measures supported on $T$.
 Let $(\mu_s)_{s \ge 0}$ be the \emph{frequency current} on the folding sequence, namely $\mu_0(e)=1$ for every edge $e$ of $G_0$.
 Then, after passing to a subsequence, there is a transverse decomposition